krestomatio/nfs-operator/README.md

 > The Kubernetes Operator in this project is in **Alpha** version. **Use at your own risk**

-[NFS Operator](https://github.com/krestomatio/nfs-operator) adds three important features for an NFS in Kubernetes.
+[NFS Operator](https://github.com/krestomatio/nfs-operator) adds three important features for a NFS in Kubernetes.
 It allows setting NFS export [ownership/permissions](#ownershippermissions), enables PVC [autoexpansion](#autoexpansion) and reduces the number of manual [resource definitions](#storageclass).
 It is based on [Rook NFS v1.6](https://github.com/rook/rook/blob/release-1.6/Documentation/nfs.md) and [Ansible Operator SDK](https://sdk.operatorframework.io/docs/building-operators/ansible/tutorial/).
 Thus, the new features are in addition to those in Rook NFS.
 The extra functions it adds on top of Rook NFS are:

 1. It is able to set ownership and permissions for the (NFS) Server export
 2. It is able to autoexpand/adjust the value of (NFS) Server PVC storage size